 Question #2 – Will Betterment.com ask for my social security number?

 Answer – Yes they will.
 When it comes to any form of investment, there are tax implications or rewards that may come as a result of that investment.
-For more information on taxes as they relate to investments, consult your accountant or financial advisor.
+For more information on taxes as they relate to investments, consult your accountant or financial advisor as well as tax calculators and estimators.

 Question #3 – How long did it take to sign up?